bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/compact-client-side-filtering:-neutrino.md

 Provoost: 00:19:34

-Yeah, so like I said, so here's the recipe.
+Yeah, so here's the recipe.
 If you're serving these filters, what you do is you go through a block, for each block, you take all the output scripts, except OPRETURN, because that's not interesting, And you take all the, for every input you take, all the output scripts it refers to.
 And you just put those in a row.
 And now, for every item you're going to hash it, there's a special hash function for it.